Dimedime-d/kptranslation/README.md

 ## Extra Features
 In addition to the translation aspect of this project, there is some additional functionality:
 * You can re-watch Adventure Mode cutscenes in Practice Mode.
+* The functionality for deleting all save data / reinitializing corrupted save data has been restored.
+In the original ROM, if you held A, B, L, R, Start, and Select before the Nintendo logo appears, the game would crash.
+Same thing happens when the SRAM checksum fails.
+This is due to the game trying to create a buffer in a space that hasn't been initialized yet.
+This may matter for flashcart testing...

 ## Manual Patching (Windows only)